A Mexican city was covered in ice after a freakish summer hailstorm

 "Once these storms developed, all the ingredients came together for there to be this strange hailstorm over Guadalajara," he said.

+The result -- accumulations of more than 3 feet of hail in some areas across the region, Guy said.

-"The last storm along the front died out and created an outflow boundary," and the city's mountainous location helped a new storm rapidly develop, Guy said.
+"The last storm along the front died out and created an outflow boundary," and the city's mountainous location helped a new storm rapidly develop, Guy added.

 The city is nearly 5,000 feet above sea level and usually maintains a temperate climate, Guy said.
 The summer months are often rainy and severe weather isn't unheard of, because of the city's elevation.